Central Pacific coastal forests: Flora

+Lower growing species of trees, shrubs, and herbaceous perennials may include: Vine maple, Pacific dogwood, Cascara buckthorn, redosier dogwood, Saskatoon serviceberry, red flowering currant, Cascade barberry, Oregon grape, Lewis' mock orange, red elderberry, Western sword fern, Pacific bleeding heart, western columbine, Redwood sorrel, and deer fern.

+Epiphytic species may include different mosses and lichens and epiphytic ferns such as Licorice fern can dominate areas with lots of shade, and wood.

 On Vancouver Island, low-elevation coastal forest cover includes stands of western hemlock, Douglas-fir and amabilis fir.
 Western hemlock, Douglas fir and grand fir characterize most forests of eastern Vancouver Island.
 Drier sites support stands of western hemlock and western red cedar.
 The driest areas in eastern Vancouver Island consist of mixed stands of Douglas fir and western hemlock with occasional Garry oak, Pacific dogwood and arbutus.
-The subalpine forests are composed of mountain hemlock and amabilis fir, with some yellow cedar and western hemlock in high elevation areas in eastern Vancouver Island.
+The subalpine forests are composed of mountain hemlock, subalpine fir, amabilis fir and Engelmann spruce, with some yellow cedar and western hemlock in high elevation areas in eastern Vancouver Island.

 While hemlock and fir dominate much of the ecoregion, the cool, wet conditions along the coast create a narrow band of forests distinguished by Sitka spruce.
 With its high tolerance of salt spray, in areas near the ocean Sitka spruce may form nearly pure forests or co-dominate with lodgepole pine.
-The Sitka spruce zone–in which hemlocks also occur in large numbers–may be only a few kilometers in width and generally occurs below 150 m.
+The Sitka spruce zone—in which hemlocks also occur in large numbers—may be only a few kilometers in width and generally occurs below 150 m.
 Where mountains abut the coast, however, Sitka spruce forests may extend up to 600 m.

 Riparian forests of this ecoregion are quite distinct from the Douglas-fir/hemlock forests.
 Broadleaf species such as black cottonwood and red alder replace the otherwise ubiquitous conifers along the many rivers and streams of the Pacific Northwest.
 Occasional grasslands, sand dune and strand communities, rush meadows and marshes, and western red cedar and alder swamps break up the conifer forests.